Zilliqa/ZRC/zrcs/zrc-1.md

 ### C. Immutable Variables

-Immutable variables are the contract’s initial parameters whose values are defined when the contract is deployed, and cannot be modified afterwards.
+A non-fungible token contract takes three initial parameters whose values are defined when the contract is deployed, and cannot be modified afterwards.

 | Name |  Type |Description
 |--|--|--|